quasarframework/quasar-testing/docs/testing-quick-start.md

 - that your app/site has some quality according to Lighthouse

 #### TIP!
 > On some setups we have noticed that **nyc** will not reinitialise itself unless you remove its output files from the output folder - which can be rather disconcerting when changes have been made to your coverage settings.
+Make sure you have the latest **yarn** or **npm**.